Ovizro/Kola/README.md

     And the third:
     #kwargs_dict key(x: 11, y: 45, z: 14)

-All the arguments can be put together
+All the parameters above can be put together:

     #draw Line 2 pos0(x: 0, y: 0) pos1(x: 16, y: 16) \
         thickness(2) color(255, 255, 255)

 ## What can Kola module do

 Kola module provides a fast way to translate KoiLang command into a python function call.

 Above command `#draw` will convert to function call below: